Ethan Galbraith

-Ethan Stuart William Galbraith (born 11 May 2001) is a Northern Irish professional footballer who plays as a central midfielder for Championship club Swansea City and the Northern Ireland national team.
+Ethan Stuart William Galbraith (born 11 May 2001) is a Northern Irish professional footballer who plays as a central midfielder for club Stoke City and the Northern Ireland national team.

 Galbraith left Linfield to join the Manchester United academy in 2017.
 He made his first-team debut for United in a UEFA Europa League match against Astana in November 2019.
 He spent the 2021–22 season on loan at Doncaster Rovers.
 Galbraith represented Northern Ireland at under-17, under-19, under-21 levels.
 He made his senior international debut at the age of 18, against Luxembourg, in September 2019.

 Club career

+Manchester United

 Galbraith played for Carnmoney Colts, Ballyclare Comrades, Glentoran, Crusaders and Linfield in his youth.
 In 2017, he left Linfield and joined the youth academy of English club Manchester United on a one-year scholarship, before signing a two-year professional contract with the club in May 2018.
 On 28 November 2019, he made his senior debut in a UEFA Europa League match against Kazakh team Astana, coming on as an 89th-minute substitute for Tahith Chong.
 In October 2020, Galbraith signed a new three-year contract with United, with the option of an extra year.

-Doncaster Rovers and Salford City loans

 He joined League One club Doncaster Rovers on a season-long loan in August 2021.
 On 26 October, Galbraith scored his first goal for Doncaster, scoring the equaliser in a 1–1 draw with Cambridge United with a strike from 30 yards.
 Manager Richie Wellens praised his performances, predicting that he would go on to have a long and successful career.
 Galbraith described his spell at Doncaster as a "great experience" despite the team being relegated.

 On 1 September 2022, Galbraith joined League Two side Salford City on a season-long loan, managed by former United youth coach Neil Wood.
 He scored his first goal for the club on 8 October in a 1–0 win against Northampton Town, Salford's first win against their opponents.

 On 16 May 2023, Galbraith confirmed that he will leave Manchester United at the end of 2022–23 season.